 Balance Disorder Spectrum

-This year's Balance Awareness Week sees the launch of the world’s first Balance Disorder Spectrum*, enabling for the first time easy reference to the whole range of balance disorders in one easy to use interactive web site.
+Balance Awareness Week 2018 saw the launch of the world’s first Balance Disorder Spectrum*, enabling for the first time easy reference to the whole range of balance disorders in one easy to use interactive web site.

 Medical science is continuously updating and revising its understanding of these often distressing and debilitating conditions.
 The many different symptoms and causes of balance disorders mean that there have been few attempts to show what they have in common, until now.